-Rafael Cepeda Atiles known as “The Patriarch of the Bomba and Plena” (July 10, 1910 – July 21, 1996) was the patriarch of the Cepeda family, known internationally as the exponents of Afro-Puerto Rican folk music.
+Rafael Cepeda Atiles is known as “The Patriarch of the Bomba and Plena.”
+He was the patriarch of the Cepeda family, known internationally as the exponents of Afro-Puerto Rican folk music.

-Cepeda was born in Puerta de Tierra, San Juan, Puerto Rico, to Modesto Cepeda and Leonor Atiles, into a family who passed the traditional dances of the Bomba and Plena from generation to generation.
-The Bomba is a music, rhythm and dance that was brought to Puerto Rico by the enslaved West African.
-The Plena is another form of folkloric music of Puerto Rico of African origin and is very similar to Calypso, Soca and Dance hall music from Trinidad and Jamaica.
-Bomba consists of two percussion (barrel-shaped drums), a single maraca and a pair of sticks.
+Cepeda was born on July 10, 1910 in Puerto Rico, to Modesto Cepeda and Leonor Atiles, into a family who passed the traditional dances of Bomba and Plena from generation to generation.
+The Bomba is a music, rhythm, and dance that was brought to Puerto Rico by the enslaved West African.
+The Plena is another form of folkloric music of Puerto Rico of African origin and is very similar to Calypso, Soca, and Dance hall music from Trinidad and Jamaica.
+Bomba consists of two percussions (barrel-shaped drums), a single maraca, and a pair of sticks.
 Plena was used to retail the accounts of the day, almost like a newspaper.

 In 1932, Cepeda married Caridad Brenes Caballero, a Bomba and Plena dancer.
 Together they had ten children.
 Cepeda decided to form a folkloric dance group with the help of his wife Caridad who would be the group’s choreographer and the designer of the traditional costumes.
 In 1940, his first group, called “ABC”, made their artistic debut in the local radio show of Rafael Quiñones Vidal “Tribuna del Arte” (Art Tribune).